suptimusfika/Random-User-API-Performance-Test/README.md

 ## Generated the report of Load testing and stress testing in Excel format with the actual and expected TPS
 ## The test result screenshots are added in the word file

+## Technology Used
+- JMeter
+- Jdk-11

+## Scenerio
+Find out the actual TPS for if 120000 user can give load for 12 hour Perform load test on this URL: https://random-data-api.com/api/v2/users
+1. You have to find out if the expected TPS (Transaction Per/Second) meet the above requirement.
+Breakdown the expected TPS in excel sheet and find out the actual TPS
+2. Create another excel sheet where you will try to find out the bottleneck/stress test point.
+(At which point the system starts to show 1% error)

+## How to run this project
+- Clone this project
+- Save the .jmx file in bin folder of Apche Jmeter
+- Run the .jmx file on jmeter

 **The TPS and test breakdown report screenshot is added below:**

 *Load testing: